liborty/random/README.md

 if let Rnum::F64(x) = rf { utilise the x:f64 value }
 else {  bail!("rf does not hold value of f64 type!") };
 ```

 The else branch can be used to report disappointed type expectations, as shown (assuming here that `anyhow` crate is being used for error handling).
-Alternatively, it can be used to return some default value, e.g. `{0_f64}` or it can be dismissed with a semicolon, using `if let` as a statement, rather than as an expression.
+Alternatively, `else` can be used to return some default value, e.g. `{0_f64}` or it can be dismissed with a semicolon, using `if let` as a statement, rather than as an expression.
 In this case, should this particular extraction attempt fail, its associated action will be just quietly skipped:

 ```rust
 let uvec:Rv = ru8.ranv_in(20,1.,6.); // wrapped vec of random u8 values